© Crown copyright 2017

 - the reasonable worst case for severe heatwaves, cold and heavy snow, and elevated poor air quality are also assessed as likelihood ‘4’ (between 1 in 2 and 1 in 20), but their impacts would be significantly less than that of pandemic influenza

 - the NRR also has separate information as to the risk from terrorism and other malicious attacks

 See the full data source: National Risk Register of Civil Emergencies 2015 Edition (Cabinet Office)

 3. Climate change and extreme events

-Extreme events are defined in this chapter as any extreme weather or other natural hazard with the potential to cause adverse impact on health 2.
-The main extreme events in England are cold weather, heatwaves, flooding and drought.
-Extreme events that may have more relevance in other countries include wildfires, landslides, earthquakes, volcanic eruptions and tsunamis.
+Extreme events are defined in this chapter as any extreme weather or other natural hazards, with the potential to cause adverse impact on health 2.
+The main extreme events in England are cold weather, heatwaves, flooding, and drought.
+Extreme events that may have more relevance in other countries include wildfires, landslides, earthquakes, volcanic eruptions, and tsunamis.